-The Energy Authority confirms ex-ante the methodology to be used in setting both transmission and distribution network tariffs and connection charges.
+Instead of approving or fixing tariffs or prices for grid services, the Energy Authority confirms ex-ante the methodology to be used in setting both transmission and distribution network tariffs and connection charges.
 The Energy Authority shall also approve ex-ante the terms and conditions of transmission and connection services before the network operators apply them.

 The methodology of setting transmission and distribution network tariffs is confirmed by the Energy Authority prior to each regulatory period.
 The length of regulatory periods is four years, though the methodology is set for two consecutive regulatory periods.

 In December 2023, the Energy Authority confirmed with its decisions the methods concerning the rate of return in electricity network operation to be followed during the sixth and seventh regulatory periods in 2024 - 2027 and 2028 - 2031.

-After the end of the four-year regulatory period, the Energy Authority confirms the earnings of each network operator for the regulatory period and the amount that exceeds or falls short of the reasonable earnings level for the regulatory period.
+After the end of each four-year regulatory period, the Energy Authority confirms by its supervision decisions the earnings of each network operator for the whole regulatory period and the amount that exceeds or falls short of the reasonable earnings level for the whole regulatory period.
 Where necessary, the supervision decisions include obligations to return any surplus profit from the completed regulatory period to customers through lower network charges during the new regulatory period.
-Conversely, the supervision decisions also confirm the cases where the network operator can increase earnings via higher network charges during the new regulatory period, equal to the amount by which the actual earnings from the previous regulatory period fell below the reasonable earnings level.
+Conversely, the supervision decisions also confirm the cases where the network operator may increase earnings via higher network charges during the new regulatory period, equal to the amount by which the actual earnings from the previous regulatory period fell below the reasonable earnings level.